Today, we’re excited to celebrate Week 6 and the finale of the One Room Challenge by sharing our pantry and kitchen makeover reveal!

 Here’s a look at the dry goods side of the pantry before…

-The party drawers have been organized as well.
+The pantry storage drawers have been organized as well.

-Honestly, I wasn’t sure if planking the walls would make a difference or not considering we were going to paint them in Valspar’s Bistro White anyway.
+Honestly, I wasn’t sure if planking the walls would make a difference or not.
+Especially since we were going to paint them in Valspar’s Bistro White anyway.

 But the minute the planks went on the wall, I knew we had made the right decision.

-Planking the walls added a layer of texture we wouldn’t have had otherwise and even though it was a ton of work, I’m so glad we did it.
+Planking the walls added a layer of texture we wouldn’t have had otherwise.
+Even though it was a ton of work, I’m so glad we did it.

-Everything seemed to be running smoothly and on track, until Week 4, when we had to quickly shift gears from working on the One Room Challenge to making the house wheelchair accessible for my bestie S.
+Everything seemed to be running smoothly and on track, until Week 4.
+Then when we had to quickly shift gears from working on the One Room Challenge to making the house wheelchair accessible for my bestie S.

 In fact, nearly every day since the injury we’ve had people join Team Crowned Goat to help alleviate big worries and small ones.

-From bringing us meals to installing equipment to help make S feel more mobile to mowing the grass and helping with other yardwork to painting to making sure we got home from the hospital safely to getting to all our surgical appointments safely to watching over the pecan grove to wrangling a snake to offering words of prayer, encouragement and support.
+From bringing us meals to installing equipment to help make S feel more mobile.
+To mowing the grass and helping with other yard work.
+Helping us paint to making sure we got home from the hospital safely.
+To getting to all our surgical appointments safely.
+By watching over the pecan grove to wrangling a snake to offering words of prayer, encouragement and support.